wordmason/wordmason.github.io/content/home/services/package.md

 **Reworking on an existing essay for applying for a different university that requires similar essay prompts:**

 There are situations where different universities might ask similar essay questions.
-The student is more than welcome to either submit an existing one that has received my editorial assistance.
-If the student wishes to make changes to an existing essay, I will charge only the editing fees, which are $4,000NTD / hr.
+The student is more than welcome to either submit an existing one that has received our editorial assistance.
+If the student wishes to make changes to an existing essay, a standard editing fees of $4,000NTD / hr will be applied.